DefWolf/Memcrashed-ddos/README.md

 Memcached ddos

-Soon the script will multi-thread and automatically search for vulnerable servers.
+Soon the script will multi-thread and automatically search for vulnerable servers + LDAP DDos

 Exploit 1 - https://github.com/649/Memcrashed-DDoS-Exploit